/ EN

 Best Season for Hydrangeas

-The vibrant flowers flourish in the quiet surroundings, offering visitors a soothing moment of beauty.
+The vivid blossoms bloom in the tranquil surroundings, offering visitors a moment of peace and tranquility.

-Enjoy a peaceful stroll amid the harmony of nature and history, feeling the atmosphere of the rainy season.
+Enjoy a stroll through this space where nature and history harmonize, while experiencing the charm of the rainy season.

 August